North African Internet Governance Forum (NAIGF)

 Article (14): NAIGF Nominating Committee (NomCom)

-1. The NomCom is an independent committee responsible for selecting the members of the NAIGF MAG.
+1. The NomCom is an independent committee responsible for ranking the candidates for the NAIGF Multi-Stakeholder Administrative Group (MAG) membership in order of preference.

-2. It is composed of 3 or 5 volunteers appointed among nominees (including self-nominees) by the General Assembly in its even years annual meeting for a single selection round.
+2. It is composed of 3 or 5 volunteers appointed among nominees (including self-nominees) by the sitting MAG for a single selection round.

 3. As soon as the General Assembly approves the selected new members of the MAG, the NomCom is dissolved and wouldn’t have any further role.